-BOULDER, CO — So you constantly update your Web site and do all the little things on your site that are supposed to help search engine rankings, but lo and behold your Web site isn’t jumping up the search engine ranks.
+BOULDER, CO — You constantly update your website and do all the little things you’re supposed to for improved search engine rankings, but lo and behold your site isn’t jumping up the search engine rankings.
 Why?

-Your results may be lacking because one of the most important search engine optimization (SEO) techniques, organic link building, is more about other Web sites than your own and is equally important to finishing first place in the search engine result race.
+Your results may be lacking because one of the most important search engine optimization (SEO) techniques, organic link building, is more about other websites rather than your own.
+Furthermore, link building is equally important to finishing first place in the search engine race.

-When a Web site is linked to from another site, this is called an organic inbound link.
-Establishing a network of Web sites that place a link to your site on their own is known as organic link building.
+When a site is linked to from another site, this is called an organic inbound link.
+When other sites link to your site, this is known as establishing an organic link network.